+Shashi is experienced in all aspects of commercial dispute resolution, including acting as counsel in international and domestic arbitrations under the rules of the AAA, ICDR, ICC and JAMS.
 He previously served as a Director and as International Case Counsel with the International Centre for Dispute Resolution (ICDR), the international division of the American Arbitration Association (AAA), and ICDR Canada.
 While at the ICDR, Shashi administered over three hundred disputes involving parties from around the world.
 His work included advising arbitrators and counsel on diverse aspects of complex international arbitral procedure; reviewing and revising tribunal-issued emergency, interim, and final awards; and providing guidance on the interpretation of arbitration rules, on arbitral jurisdiction, and on arbitrator disqualification/challenges.

 Prior to joining the firm, Shashi was Associate General Counsel with an international specialist broker of litigation and arbitration third party financing and risk insurance.
 He also gained experience with the litigation and arbitration practice of a large national law firm in India.

 Shashi is an active member of the international arbitration community, and has presented on topics in domestic and international arbitration at Columbia University, National Law University – Jodhpur, New York University, Rutgers Law School, and the University of Pennsylvania.
 He volunteers as the coach for Columbia Law School’s Willem C. Vis International Commercial Arbitration Moot team, and also serves as an arbitrator at the competition in Vienna and at practice rounds in New York.